Canon 10D vs Sony RX1

 |6.||Canon 7D||Y||mono / -||Y||-||mini||2.0||-||-||-|

 |9.||Canon 20D||Y||- / -||-||-||-||1.1||-||-||-|

 |14.||Sony RX1R II||Y||stereo / mono||Y||-||micro||2.0||Y||Y||-|

 Studio photographers will appreciate that the Canon 10D (unlike the RX1) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 10D and the RX1 have been discontinued, but can regularly be found used on eBay.
+Both the 10D and the RX1 have been discontinued, but can regularly be found used on ebay.
 The 10D was replaced by the Canon 20D, while the RX1 was followed by the Sony RX1R.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 10D Manual (free pdf) or the online Sony RX1 Manual.
+Further information on the features and operation of the 10D and RX1 can be found, respectively, in the Canon 10D Manual (free pdf) or the online Sony RX1 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 10D and the Sony RX1?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS 10D:

 - Easier framing: Has an optical viewfinder for image composition and settings control.

 - Easier setting verification: Features an LCD display on top to control shooting parameters.